Everyone involved in e-commerce has a certain idea about the way delivery works. A very vague idea, to be honest.

 A customer can specify the comfortable schedule: weekday morning (before going to the office), Sunday afternoon, etc. There’s no need to call anyone if you need to schedule an immediate or postponed delivery:

-Magento 2 Default Shipping Method
+Default Shipping Method

 Real-life examples from support team

 In this section, I will discuss common use cases reported by our clients as well as our recommendations on addressing them.
-(The examples are for Magento 2, but they are relevant for Magento as well.)

 The core extension in these examples is Shipping Table Rates.
 This module offers solutions for a number of cases, and it gets more effective when mixed with other modules.
 Before you dive in, please read about the most essential patterns of this product.

-- ...set Free delivery for any shipping method?
+How to set free delivery for any shipping method?

 Every rule has a Free Shipping field.
 It allows shipping the order either with a discount or for free.